 That’s how we should think of Data Scientists as well.

-A Data Scientist should have a wide breadth of abilities: academic curiosity, storytelling, product sense, engineering experience and just a catch-all I call cleverness.
+A Data Scientist should have a wide breadth of abilities: academic curiosity, storytelling, product sense, engineering experience, business sense and just a catch-all I call cleverness.
 But he or she should also have deep domain expertise in Statistical and Machine Learning Knowledge.

 Let’s look at each of those areas in greater depth…

 To me, academic curiosity is a desire to go beneath the surface and distill a problem into a very clear set of hypotheses that can be tested.
-Much like how scientists in the research lab will have a very amorphous charter of improving science, data scientists in a company, will have an amorphous charter of improving the product somehow.
+Much like how scientists in the research lab will have a very amorphous charter of improving science, data scientists in a business, will have an amorphous charter of improving their company’s product somehow.

 Storytelling is the ability to communicate your findings effectively to non technical stakeholders.